mPulseMedia/streamEditor/doc/v1/autodesk.md

 The parent to the newly added element is the following pre-defined element:
 > oo-player-container

-The library determines the unique identifer of the video being played, as read from **data-embed-code**, for exmaple:
+The library determines the unique identifer of the loaded video, as extracted from **data-embed-code**, for exmaple:
 > data-embed-code="ptOTNuNzE6h-RpzQi1SLyfjFzuPcnqvu"

 NOTE: If any of these objects or elements changes, please inform StreamEditor.
 Also, on AU's currently live site, the pre-defined player object and parent to our newly added element, respectivly, are:
 > window["video-ooyala-player"]

-> class="rau-player"
+> rau-player

 The library then interacts with the Ooyala player using: